Joey Ramone: Illness and death

 His solo album Don't Worry About Me was released posthumously in 2002, and features the single "What a Wonderful World", a cover of the Louis Armstrong standard.
 MTV News said: "With his trademark rose-colored shades, black leather jacket, shoulder-length hair, ripped jeans and alternately snarling and crooning vocals, Joey was the iconic godfather of punk."
+MOJO wrote an obituary for Ramone and said: "[that he] came to be the supreme icon of punk rock is proof of how much one determined misfit can change the world".

 Legacy

+Continued popularity

+Joey Ramone is regarded as one of the greatest influences in the history of punk music.
+In a commerorative 2001 article for PopMatters, Devon Powers writes that "he also popularised and solidified the blueprint of a musical form which broke rock and roll irreparably."